 \section{Abstract}

 Federated learning (FL) facilitates edge devices to cooperatively train a global shared model while maintaining the training data locally and privately.
-However, a common but impractical assumption in FL is that the participating edge devices possess the same required resources and share identical global model architecture.
-In this study, we propose a novel FL method called Federated Intermediate Layers Learning (FedIN), supporting heterogeneous models without utilizing any public dataset.
-The training models in FedIN are divided into three parts, including an extractor, the intermediate layers, and a classifier.
-The model architectures of the extractor and classifier are the same in all devices to maintain the consistency of the intermediate layer features, while the architectures of the intermediate layers can vary for heterogeneous devices according to their resource capacities.
-To exploit the knowledge from features, we propose IN training, training the intermediate layers in line with the features from other clients.
-Additionally, we formulate and solve a convex optimization problem to mitigate the gradient divergence problem induced by the conflicts between the IN training and the local training.
-The experiment results show that FedIN achieves the best performance in the heterogeneous model environment compared with the state-of-the-art algorithms.
-Furthermore, our ablation study demonstrates the effectiveness of IN training and the solution to the convex optimization problem.
+However, a common assumption in FL requires the participating edge devices to have similar computation resources and train on an identical global model architecture.
+In this study, we propose an FL method called Federated Intermediate Layers Learning (FedIN), supporting heterogeneous models without relying on any public dataset.
+Instead, FedIN leverages the inherent knowledge embedded in client model features to facilitate knowledge exchange.
+The training models in FedIN are partitioned into three distinct components: an extractor, intermediate layers, and a classifier.
+We capture client features by extracting the outputs of the extractor and the inputs of the classifier.
+To harness the knowledge from client features, we propose IN training for aligning the intermediate layers based on features obtained from other clients.
+IN training only needs minimal memory and communication overhead by utilizing a single batch of client features.
+Additionally, we formulate and address a convex optimization problem to mitigate the challenge of gradient divergence caused by conflicts between IN training and local training.
+The experiment results demonstrate the superior performance of FedIN in heterogeneous model environments compared to state-of-the-art algorithms.
+Furthermore, our ablation study demonstrates the effectiveness of IN training and the proposed solution for alleviating gradient divergence.